-If you don’t put a time in your goal, you won’t have any reason to stick to it!
+If you don’t put time in your goal, you won’t have any reason to stick to it!

 If you give yourself forever to accomplish something, you’re always going to say, ‘there’s always tomorrow.’
 However, if you give yourself a time, then you’ll say, ‘Oh, I better go on my walk today so I can make my goal by next month’.”

 👉🏽 Brenda Loves Sharing helps moms eat healthy while saving time and money.
-Learn How to make a SMART Goal and Stick With It.

 Yuwanda Black, Inkwell Editorial